kimh/baleen/README.md

 ### Configure port forwarding for Vagrant (Only for Mac user)
 _You can skip this step if you use Linux_

-Add the following line to Vagrant.configure block to forward 5533 port
+Add following line to Vagrant.configure block to forward 5533 port

     config.vm.network :forwarded_port, guest: 5533, host: 5533